 · You will be a flexible team player with a solution focused and collaborative approach.

-The ideal candidate will embrace working in a challenging, varied and rewarding operating environment as part of a small team.
+The ideal candidate will embrace working in a challenging, varied and rewarding operating environment independently and as part of a small team.

 Our offer to you: